yfzm/StuNumFetch/README.md

 ## The format of data

-Please save your data as `example.csv`
+Please save your data as `StudNum.csv`

 The `csv` should contain 4 fields: MAJOR, ID, NAME, REMARK